-The Prevent Duty requires that all staff are aware of the signs that a child maybe vulnerable to radicalisation.
+The Prevent Duty requires that all staff are aware of the signs that a child maybe susceptible to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith-based extremism that may lead to a child becoming radicalised.

 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).

 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff are alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.
+Staff use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral on the Cheshire East stopadultabuse.org.uk website (this could be about an adult and/or a child).